tomasz-solis/transit-its-analysis/README.md

 ---

-## Notes and Caveats
+## Notes

 **On synthetic data:**
-This analysis uses synthetic data where true treatment effects are known.
-This enables validation that isn't possible with real-world data, making it ideal for learning and methodology development.
+Both datasets use synthetic data with known true effects.
+This enables validation impossible with real-world data.
 In practice, true effects are unknown, making transparent assumption testing and honest uncertainty communication even more critical.

-**On assumption violations:**
+**On the realistic dataset:**
-The non-parallel pre-trends discovered in EDA represent a real methodological challenge, not a data quality issue.
-Working through this violation - and choosing defensible approaches despite imperfect assumptions - is valuable preparation for real-world analytics where perfect identification is rare.
+The weak robustness isn't a failure - it's exactly what this dataset was designed to teach.
+Real product analytics often faces these conditions: small effects, high noise, confounding events.
+Learning to recognize when evidence is too weak to trust is as important as learning when it's strong.

 ---